This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Thailand.

 Length of Service

-120 days or more but less than one year
+At least 120 days but less than 1 year

-1 year or more but less than 3 years
+At least 1 year but less than 3 years

-3 years or more but less than 6 years
+At least 3 years but less than 6 years

-6 years or more but less than 10 years
+At least 6 years but less than 10 years

-10 years or more but less than 20 years
+At least 10 years but less than 20 years

 Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, describe any limitations that apply, including in respect of non-disclosure or confidentiality clauses.